Four ingredient walnut bites. Perfect crunchy bites to go with milk or coffee. Also the easiest dessert you'll make all year.

 At one of the stops a sweaty guy walked in.
-It was the kind of sweat that left major armpit stains on his t-shirt.
+The kind of sweat that leaves major armpit stains on one's t-shirt.
 He was older.
-Hairy too.
+Hairy.
 He stood really close to us, and lifted his arm to grab the railing.
 He could have grabbed the seat railing.
-Instead he grabbed the ceiling one, exposing his nasty pits to the rest of us.
-We were so piled on at that moment, he might as well been hugging us.
+Instead he grabbed the ceiling one, and exposed his nasty pits to the rest of us.
+We were so piled on he might as well been hugging us.

 After about five minutes one guy that found himself in the sweat-man's arms flipped out: "Can you please lower your arm dude?
 You're disgusting."

 Our sweat-man didn't bat an eye.
 Instead, in a typical peasant accent he said "No, you walnut f-er!"